 You may be surprised to find out that the Shoalhaven is home to two Fur Seal colonies located at either headland of Jervis Bay Marine Park.
-There are a number of seals at Steamers Head (in Booderee) and approximately 120 seals inhabit the new haul-out site at Drum and Drum Sticks (Beecroft Peninsula) at season's peak.
-The best way to capture these playful creatures is to jump on Jervis Bay Wild's South Coast Passage cruise, or a tour with Dolphin Watch Cruises and they’ll take you on a magical trip along the unspoilt coastline to see ancient sea caves and remote sea cliffs for three hours.
+There are a number of seals at Steamers Head (in Booderee) and approximately 120 seals inhabit the new haul-out site at Drum and Drum Sticks (Beecroft Peninsula) at season’s peak.
+The best way to capture these playful creatures is to jump on Jervis Bay Wild’s South Coast Passage cruise, or a tour with Dolphin Watch Cruises and they’ll take you on a magical trip along the unspoilt coastline to see ancient sea caves and remote sea cliffs for three hours.
 Or book a voyage with Dive Jervis Bay, where you can swim deep in the ocean with the seals from April to November.

 Go on a Dive or Snorkel Safari

 With over 220 fish species and plentiful marine life including weedy sea-dragons, string rays and eastern blue devil fish, there are plenty of reasons why you need to jump on a snorkel safari and see them for yourself!
 Sue and her team at Crest Diving can help guide your snorkelling adventure both on-shore and off-shore.
 Discover endangered species that seek haven in Jervis Bay’s pristine waters and explore the rocky reefs with their friendly and professional team.

 Spot a pod of dolphins